Nicholas A. Veliotes: Post-Foreign Service career

 In May 1986, Veliotes became President of the Association of American Publishers and retired as President Emeritus in June 1997.
 He is also a member of the Middle East Institute, Foundation for Middle East Peace, and the Veterans of Foreign Wars.
 Veliotes has received the Glen T. Seaborg Award (the equivalent of a lifetime achievement award for former Cal football alumni), the B'nai Brith "Faith of Our Fathers" Award for contributions to peace in the Middle East, a number of Presidential and Departmental Honor Awards, and also the "Chevalier del Ordre des Arts et des Lettres" Award from the French Government for outstanding services to international publishers.

-He currently serves on the boards of Amideast and the American Academy of Diplomacy, as well as Chairman for the Hollings Center for International Dialogue.
+Veliotes served on the boards of Amideast and the American Academy of Diplomacy, as well as Chairman for the Hollings Center for International Dialogue.
+He died on May 14, 2024, at the age of 95.